Paul Ford

 How I work

-Campaigns often struggle because the blueprint no longer aligns with the tasks.
+Campaigns struggle when the plan no longer matches the tasks.
 Scope changes by an inch on a Tuesday.
 A dependency stays invisible until Thursday.
-By Friday, the project is a different shape.
+By Friday, you feel like you’re running a different job.

 Where I start

-I start with the delivery shape.
-I name the workstreams and the people who own them.
-I find the critical path: the single line of events that can stop the clock.
+I name the workstreams and the owners, and I map the critical path: the single line of events that can stop the clock.

-I close the entry points.
-If a client can brief five different people, you get five different versions of the truth.
-I close the extra doors.
+If a client can brief five people at once, you get five versions of the truth.
+I centralise brief intake so the team can give one consistent answer.

 Evidence